Ponram

-Ponraman Perumal, known professionally as Ponram, is an Indian film director and screenwriter.
-He directed the film Thirutham in 2007 and Varuthapadatha Valibar Sangam in 2013.
-Later on he had directed Seema Raja in 2018.
+Ponraman Perumal, known professionally as Ponram, is an Indian film director, screenwriter and has worked in Tamil films.

 Career

+In 2007, he directed Thirutham who has also written the story, screenplay and dialogue.

 He directed Sivakarthikeyan in the comedy film Varuthapadatha Valibar Sangam.
 In a review of the film, a critic stated that the film is a "jolly good fun ride".
 The film was a commercial success.
 Ponram went on to work with Sivakarthikeyan in Rajinimurugan (2016) and Seemaraja (2018).
 Rajinimurugan and Seemaraja received mixed reviews upon release although the former ended up as a commercial success.
 Ponram also directed Town Bus, starring Gautham Karthik, for the nine-episode anthology series Navarasa; the episode, despite being filmed in October 2020, was not included in the series.

+Ponram teamed up with M. Sasikumar and Sathyaraj for MGR Magan (2021).
+Then, he directed DSP starring Vijay Sethupathi.
+Ponram makes tame attempts to tap into hIs ability for quirky characters while also trying to deliver a typical revenge drama.
+He fails at both.
+In 2025, the next film was Kombuseevi stars Shanmuga Pandian and R. Sarathkumar in lead roles.